 I generally prefer to only use raw or minimally processed ingredients, but I will make an exception for whey protein powder.
 It’s just such an easy way to add protein and flavor to recipes that that otherwise would be almost all carbs.

 Of course, the egg whites also help a bit, but they don’t add enough protein by themselves to make this a balanced and nutritious breakfast or snack.

-This recipe calls for vanilla protein powder because the vanilla adds a sweetness and flavor to the pancakes that work great with the berries.
+This recipe calls for vanilla protein powder because the vanilla adds sweetness and flavor to the pancakes, and tastes great with the berries.

-Because protein powder comes is so many flavors, you can experiment like crazy with protein powder pancakes.
+Because protein powder comes in so many flavors, you can experiment like crazy with protein powder pancakes.
 An obvious idea to try is chocolate protein powder pancakes, which can taste AMAZING as well.

 Sweet but sugar-free!

 Let’s be real; pancakes aren’t really pancakes without syrup on top, right?

 A little bit of sweet drizzle makes a big difference, and this sugar-free pancake syrup from Walden Farms does the trick!
 It’s the product I know that comes closest to real syrup (my hubby can’t tell the difference) without having any sugar or calories.